akumar911/Derivatives_Pricing/README.md

 ## Extending the model
 After pricing basic European options by Monte Carlo Simulations, we can extend our model to generate prices for some exotic options.

-We will create a new class called Binary_Options to play around with this
+We will create a new class called Binary_Options to play around with thi.
+We can price a binary option by using the same methodology as before or we can use the B-S Model.

+    C=e−rTN(d2)

+ Here N is the cumulative normal distribution function, and d2 is given by the standard Black Scholes formula.